openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/occipitalGyrus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: A gyrus that is part of a occipital lobe.
+   :definition: Is a gyrus.
+Is part of the occipital lobe. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014640) ('is_a' and 'relationship')]
-   :description: 'Occipital gyrus' is a gyrus.
-It is part of the occipital lobe.
+   :description: A gyrus that is part of a occipital lobe. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014640)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0107882
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0014640#occipital-gyrus-1
    :name: occipital gyrus